Carry-lookahead adder: Lookahead

 Again, the group sizes to be chosen depend on the exact details of how fast signals propagate within logic gates and from one logic gate to another.

 For very large numbers (hundreds or even thousands of bits), lookahead-carry logic does not become any more complex, because more layers of supergroups and supersupergroups can be added as necessary.
 The increase in the number of gates is also moderate: if all the group sizes are four, one would end up with one third as many lookahead carry units as there are adders.
-However, the "slow roads" on the way to the faster levels begin to impose a drag on the whole system (for instance, a 256-bit adder could have up to 24 gate delays in its carry processing), and the mere physical transmission of signals from one end of a long number to the other begins to be a problem.
+However, the "slow roads" on the way to the faster levels begin to impose a drag on the whole system (for instance, a 256-bit adder could have up to (4 layers) * (5+1 gate delays per 4-bit group) = 24 gate delays in its carry processing), and the mere physical transmission of signals from one end of a long number to the other begins to be a problem.
 At these sizes, carry-save adders are preferable, since they spend no time on carry propagation at all.